impie66/If-Bot/README.md

 32 bit JRE is required to run If Bot.

 1. Download the Jar file from the SSCAIT website or directly [Here](https://sscaitournament.com/bot_binary.php?bot=If+Bot)
-2. Run either manually or with CMD command java -jar ifBot.JAR
+2. Run either with ai = IfBot.jar in the BWAPI.ini file or with CMD command java -jar ifBot.JAR and twith no ai = field in the BWAPi.ini file.
-3. Launch Chaos launcher with BWAPI injected
+3. Launch Chaos launcher with BWAPI injected, nake sure the BWAPi.ini file is set up correctly
 4. Sit back and relax

 <hr />